geoffreycrofte/juiz-social-post-sharer/readme.txt

 = 2.0.0 =

-Recommended: Save Nobs Share Buttons' settings after updating this plugin.
+<strong>Recommended: Save Nobs Share Buttons' settings after updating this plugin.</strong>

 * Tested on WordPress 5.6
 * **New feature**
- * Add or remove more easily custom buttons (Network API - Documentation TODO)
+ * Add or remove more easily custom buttons (Network API) - [Documentation](https://sharebuttons.social/doc/tutorial-create-a-custom-button.html?utm_source=wp-org&utm_medium=readme&utm_campaign=changelog)
- * Create your own buttons Skin with the starter kit and this documentation (TODO).
+ * Create your own buttons Skin with the starter kit and [this documentation](https://sharebuttons.social/doc/tutorial-create-buttons-skin.html?utm_source=wp-org&utm_medium=readme&utm_campaign=changelog).
 Do it in your theme or in a separate plugin.
  * Email button now open a little form in a lightbox instead of mailto: protocole
  * New button: Evernote
  * New button: Mix (replace Stumbleuppon)